While aesthetically beautiful, Bas Devos’ fourth feature film Here fails to meaningfully answer the questions of identity it poses.

 While Here works to show the value of appreciating the things in life and nature that often go unacknowledged, it struggles (much like its main character) to make a decision on what it wants to say.

-Here will open in New York at Film at Lincoln Center on February 9, 2024.
+Here had a limited theatrical release in New York at Film at Lincoln Center on February 9, 2024.
+The film will be released in UK cinemas on June 7, 2024.